What is Money Management?

 Everyone in some form or another practices money management in day-to-day life, whether in their personal capacities or with investment management such as trading.
 Trading forex and CFDs successfully does require discipline.
 You’ll need a proper knowledge of the basic elements that are vital if you are expecting long-term gains from this industry.

-Inexperience is possibly the main reason for traders losing money in forex and CFDs trading.
+Inexperience is possibly the main reason for Australia traders losing money in forex and CFDs trading.
 Neglecting your money management principles increases risk and decreases your reward.
 As forex is extremely volatile at the best of times, therein lies an inherent risk, and having correct money management skills are essential when entering the markets.

 When entering in to a forex or CFD trade, there needs to be a certain understanding, that you will enter risky situations and accept this as a prerequisite for leveraged trading.
 There are many risks when trading, however, there are various ways to reduce these risks.